 Tuition for the MBA for Executives (either Weekend or Modular) programs beginning in the Fall of 2016 was $101,700.
 Tuition including lodging was $110,000.
 Tuition information for the Fall of 2017 will be available in February of 2017.

-Tuition includes all required books, materials, breakfast and lunch during class days, lodging and select costs during off-campus residencies, parking, support from a dedicated Program Manager, access to a full suite of career resources through the Career Management Center for Working Professionals, and access to an on-campus recreation centers.
+Tuition includes all required books, materials, meals and snacks during class days, lodging and select costs during off-campus residencies, parking, support from a dedicated Program Manager, access to a full suite of career resources through the Career Management Center for Working Professionals, and access to on-campus recreation centers.
 Lodging includes hotel accommodations and dinner during on-campus residencies.

 Tuition does not include the $150 non-refundable application fee, application verification fees, background check fees, mandatory Emory University fees (estimated at $275 per term), travel to and from Atlanta and any travel for the immersion experiences.

 Tuition is paid in five (5) equal installments due at the beginning of each term.
 The number of courses taken each term does not impact the payment schedule.

 A variety of federal and private graduate student loans are available to finance your Executive MBA degree.
 For federal loan options, students must fill out the Free Application for Federal Student Aid (FAFSA).
 If you secure a federal loan, you must reapply each year by completing a new FAFSA form.

 We encourage you to explore your financing options early and reach out to your Emory University financial aid representative will be happy to guide you through the process:

-- Kimberly Dent (for students with last names A - K)
+- Kymberley Dent (for students with last names A-G)

-- Jennifer Lyles (for students with last names L - Z)
+- Jennifer Lyles (for students with last names Q-Z)

 We have several tuition credits available to candidates who qualify in the following categories: